nextstrain/nextstrain.org/docs/redis.md

 Redis is used to persistently store login sessions after authentication via [AWS Cognito](#cognito).
 A persistent data store is important for preserving sessions across deploys and regular dyno restarts.

+> [!NOTE]
+> This amounts to using Redis as a database rather the more common approach of using it as a cache.

 ## Maintenance

 The [maintenance window](https://devcenter.heroku.com/articles/heroku-redis-maintenance) is set to Friday at 22:00 UTC to Saturday at 02:00 UTC.